Best Desserts in Jaco, Costa Rica!

 Along the lines of gelato, a restaurant called The Green Room has a small store that sells awesome gelato popsicles called Vanilla Gelato.
 I have had the mint, peanut butter, black cherry, and chocolate and berries.
 The bars cost around 1500c to 1800c.
 The store also sells granola, honey, coconut oil, spices, chips, tea, coffee, and a variety of other health foods.
 Make sure to visit The Green Room after 7 for live music and taste one of their craft beers.

 I hope you are able to try some of these tasty treats in Jaco and even add more to your list!
-Treat yourself!
+Treat yourself to the best desserts in Jaco!